 The overall success rate for Cambridge applicants is 1 in 5.
 The better your exam results and predicted future results, the better your chances.

-That said, at Pembroke we assess candidates in a holistic way.
+That said, at Pembroke we assess candidates in a holistic way, looking at all academic elements of your application.
 This means no single factor determines who is offered a place.
 Instead we make our selection based on your exam results and predictions, plus your interview performance and other factors, which include:

 - School references

 - Written work – for Arts/Social Science subjects